spazmodius/assert/README.md

-In addition to the compatible signatures, every assertion method can take additional arguments after the `message` arguments.
+In addition to the compatible signatures, every assertion method can take additional arguments after the `message` argument.
-These will be inspected and included in the output if the assertion throws.
+Representations of these values will be included in the output if the assertion throws.

-Whenever there are additional information arguments, the normally optional `message` argument must be passed.
+When passing additional information arguments, the normally optional `message` argument must also be passed.
 Passing `undefined` as a placeholder will use the assertion's default message.